Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

 A compressed file is a sort of archive that contains one or more files that have been reduced in size.
 Compressing files in modern operating systems is usually pretty simple.
 However, in this tutorial, you will learn how to compress and decompress files using the Python programming language.

-You may ask, why would I learn to compress files in Python where there are already provided tools out there?
+You may ask, why would I learn to compress files in Python where tools are already provided?
 Well, decompressing files programmatically without any manual clicks is extremely useful.
-For example, when downloading machine learning datasets in which you want a piece of code to download, extract and load them into memory automatically.
+For example, when downloading machine learning datasets, you want a piece of code to download, extract, and load them into memory automatically.

 Related: How to Encrypt and Decrypt Files in Python.